mbridak/k1usnsst/README.md

 * Feature: Added dupe checking.
 * Refactor: Enclosed SQL access with in with statements.
 Code cleanup.
+* Fix: Added frequency to logged data.
+* Feature: if no CAT, added default freq based on band.
+* Fix: clarified socket type for CAT
+* Fix: If all contacts deleted, leaving zero contacts, the onscreen score would not reflect a score of zero.

 ## Running from source